htruong/htruong.github.io/notable-hackable-devices.md

 ### Netgear WNDR3800 (2011)

-The router that is "just good enough."
+The router that is "just good enough" and "just works" for most people.
 Runs every pioneering open-source firmwares ever and is still good being a six-year-old device.

 ## Game Consoles & Handhelds